Muhammad-Hamza-Jadoon/Project-VerseAI/README.md

 ## 🖲️ Installation

-To set up Poetic, follow the instructions below:
+To set up Verse-AI, follow the instructions below:

 1. Clone the repository: